Requesting Records from the Office of Lt. Governor

 Disclosure of documents created by the Office of Lt.
 Governor is subject to definitions and requirements set forth under RCW 42.56 concerning the Public Records Act and Chapter 44 – 14 of Washington Administrative Code which describes model rules of the Public Records Act.

 Requests for public records may be made to the Office of Lt.
-Governor in writing to the office’s Public Records Officer, Keeley Smith, by email or by postal mail.
+Governor in writing to the office’s Public Records Officer, John Schochet, by email or by postal mail.
 Please make requests to P.O.
 Box 40400, Olympia, WA 98504-0400 and address such requests specifically to the Public Records Officer.
 The request will not be processed unless it is addressed to the correct person.

 Comments posted on any agency social media account do not constitute giving official notice to the agency, including public records requests.

 Your request should include your name and contact information and the specific records that you request, if possible.
 Our policy is to provide records in the format in which they exist.
 As a general rule there will not be an access or duplication fee for public records that are available electronically and requested in that format.
 Fees may apply should you request paper copies.

 The Office of Lt.
 Governor has adopted WAC 44-14-040 for the processing of public records requests received by our office as follows:

 (1) Providing “fullest assistance.”
 The Office of Lt.
 Governor is charged by statute with adopting rules which provide for how it will “provide full access to public records,” “protect records from damage or disorganization,” “prevent excessive interference with other essential functions of the agency,” provide “fullest assistance” to requestors, and provide the “most timely possible action” on public records requests.

 The public records officer or designee will process requests in the order allowing the most requests to be processed in the most efficient manner.

 (2) Acknowledging receipt of request.
 Within five business days of receipt of the request, the public records officer will do one or more of the following:

 (a) Make the records available for inspection or copying;